 Our Executive MBA empowers our female candidates to reach those top positions through our curriculum, Careers service and Executive Leadership Journey.
-Elizabeth Alimena, Executive MBA 2019-20, joined this year’s class as one of our 30% Club Inspiring Women’s Scholarship recipients.
+Elizabeth Alimena, Executive MBA 2019-20, joined her class as one of our 30% Club Inspiring Women’s Scholarship recipients.
 She comments:

 5. Advance your career and open the door to new opportunities

 For many students, one of the key motivating factors behind their MBA is career advancement.
 This rings true of all the MBA programmes in our portfolio, however, it provides a district advantage for students on our part-time MBA programmes.